Doberman vs Pitbull – it shouldn’t be a fight! But which breed is best for you?

 These dogs crave attention and are always eager to please.

-They are particularly affectionate towards children and known initially as nanny dogs, but should always be under supervision.
+They are particularly affectionate towards children and known initially as nanny dogs.
+But they should always be under supervision.

-The Pitbull also suffers from separation anxiety, so needs a family where someone is home for most of the day.
+The Pitbull also suffers from separation anxiety.
+So he needs a family where someone is home for most of the day.

 Doberman vs Pitbull Training

-Both breeds are highly intelligent, working dogs often used by the military and the police.
+Both breeds are highly intelligent, working dogs.
+They are often used by the military and the police.

 Dobies love a job to do and need a purpose, learning tasks quickly.

-The strong-willed Pitbull may try to test you but are often easy to train.
+The strong-willed Pitbull may try to test you.
+But they are often easy to train.

 With both breeds, a calm handler is required using consistent training methods and positive reinforcement.

-As two smart dogs, it is vital that lessons are fun but challenging to maintain their interest.
+As two smart dogs, it is vital that lessons are fun but challenging.
+This will help them maintain their interest.

-Look for dog training classes in your area geared towards working dogs, which will also help socialize your pup.
+Look for dog training classes in your area geared towards working dogs.
+These will also help socialize your pup.

 Find out more information with our puppy training guides.